Wells Fargo & Company Boosts Confluent (NASDAQ:CFLT) Price Target to $38.00

-Confluent (NASDAQ:CFLT – Free Report) had its target price raised by Wells Fargo & Company from $36.00 to $38.00 in a research report released on Wednesday, Benzinga reports.
-The firm currently has an overweight rating on the stock.
+Confluent (NASDAQ:CFLT – Free Report) had its target price lifted by Wells Fargo & Company from $36.00 to $38.00 in a report released on Wednesday morning, Benzinga reports.
+Wells Fargo & Company currently has an overweight rating on the stock.

-Several other research firms also recently issued reports on CFLT.
-Canaccord Genuity Group upgraded Confluent from a hold rating to a buy rating and set a $35.00 price target for the company in a research note on Wednesday.
-DA Davidson reissued a buy rating and set a $37.00 price objective on shares of Confluent in a research report on Monday, April 1st.
-Barclays boosted their price objective on Confluent from $26.00 to $33.00 and gave the stock an overweight rating in a research report on Thursday, February 8th.
-Royal Bank of Canada boosted their price objective on Confluent from $35.00 to $37.00 and gave the stock an outperform rating in a research report on Wednesday, February 14th.
-Finally, Canaccord Genuity Group raised Confluent from a hold rating to a buy rating and boosted their price objective for the stock from $28.00 to $35.00 in a research report on Wednesday.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and nineteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus target price of $32.88.
+Other equities research analysts have also recently issued research reports about the stock.
+UBS Group upped their price objective on shares of Confluent from $21.00 to $26.00 and gave the stock a neutral rating in a report on Monday, February 5th.
+The Goldman Sachs Group lifted their price objective on Confluent from $24.00 to $27.00 and gave the company a neutral rating in a research note on Thursday, February 8th.
+Scotiabank increased their target price on Confluent from $22.00 to $28.00 and gave the stock a sector perform rating in a research note on Thursday, February 8th.
+Needham & Company LLC reaffirmed a buy rating and issued a $38.00 price target on shares of Confluent in a research report on Wednesday.
+Finally, Royal Bank of Canada increased their price objective on shares of Confluent from $35.00 to $37.00 and gave the company an outperform rating in a research report on Wednesday, February 14th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and nineteen have assigned a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of Moderate Buy and an average price target of $32.88.

-Confluent (NASDAQ:CFLT – Get Free Report) last released its quarterly earnings results on Wednesday, February 7th.
-The company reported ($0.20) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.19) by ($0.01).
-The company had revenue of $213.18 million for the quarter, compared to the consensus estimate of $204.62 million.
-Confluent had a negative return on equity of 44.16% and a negative net margin of 56.99%.
-On average, equities research analysts predict that Confluent will post -0.92 EPS for the current fiscal year.
+Confluent (NASDAQ:CFLT – Get Free Report) last posted its earnings results on Wednesday, February 7th.
+The company reported ($0.20) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.01).
+The firm had revenue of $213.18 million for the quarter, compared to analysts’ expectations of $204.62 million.
+Confluent had a negative return on equity of 40.55% and a negative net margin of 46.73%.
+As a group, research analysts predict that Confluent will post -0.92 EPS for the current year.

-In related news, CAO Ying Christina Liu sold 4,109 shares of the stock in a transaction that occurred on Wednesday, February 21st.
-The stock was sold at an average price of $32.15, for a total transaction of $132,104.35.
-Following the sale, the chief accounting officer now directly owns 123,497 shares in the company, valued at approximately $3,970,428.55.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In related news, CAO Ying Christina Liu sold 4,109 shares of the stock in a transaction that occurred on Wednesday, February 21st.
-The stock was sold at an average price of $32.15, for a total transaction of $132,104.35.
-Following the sale, the chief accounting officer now directly owns 123,497 shares in the company, valued at approximately $3,970,428.55.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Erica Schultz sold 63,729 shares of the stock in a transaction that occurred on Friday, March 1st.
-The stock was sold at an average price of $33.91, for a total value of $2,161,050.39.
-Following the sale, the insider now owns 706,715 shares in the company, valued at $23,964,705.65.
+In related news, CEO Edward Jay Kreps sold 232,500 shares of Confluent stock in a transaction on Tuesday, February 20th.
+The stock was sold at an average price of $32.46, for a total transaction of $7,546,950.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, CFO Rohan Sivaram sold 7,234 shares of the stock in a transaction on Wednesday, February 21st.
+The shares were sold at an average price of $32.15, for a total value of $232,573.10.
+Following the completion of the sale, the chief financial officer now directly owns 320,212 shares of the company’s stock, valued at $10,294,815.80.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CEO Edward Jay Kreps sold 232,500 shares of Confluent stock in a transaction on Tuesday, February 20th.
+The shares were sold at an average price of $32.46, for a total transaction of $7,546,950.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 873,277 shares of company stock worth $28,572,424 in the last three months.
-Insiders own 13.82% of the company’s stock.
+Insiders sold 873,277 shares of company stock worth $28,572,424 in the last three months.
+Corporate insiders own 13.82% of the company’s stock.

 Institutional Investors Weigh In On Confluent